-Pre-development (i.e greenfield or brownfield) and post-development peak surface water runoff rates have been calculated for the 1:1yr, 1:30yr, 1:100yr, 1;100 plus climate change for the development sites at AP2 & AP3.
+Pre-development (i.e greenfield or brownfield) peak surface water runoff rates have been calculated for the 1 in 1 year and the 1 in 100 year storm events for the development sites at AP2 & AP3.
 Appendix 1 outlines the methodology used in the estimation of the peak surface water runoff rates.
 It should be noted that following discussions with the EA this analysis has not considered runoff from embankments, as these are permeable hence can be assumed to generate runoff at the greenfield rate.
 The following sections present the data used and the results of the surface water runoff calculations.